HynwLee/How-to-Install-OS-101/How to Install Manjaro Linux KDE and Set it Up.md

 17. brightness & night light(5000K~6000K might be your sweet spot)
 18. appearances: wallpapers, resolution, font size 19.
 Go through your KDE system settings
 19. Initial Setup is Done.
-You can change settings whenever you want!
+You can change settings whenever you want! appendix 1. how to use different keybind: a) backup ~/.Xmodmap b) edit ~/.Xmodmap(use xev to figure out the keycodes) c) check ~/.xinitrc to ensure that X11 starts with the changed .Xmodmap(cf. usermodmap, sysmodmap, if [ -f "$usermodmap" ]; then xmodmap "$usermodmap" fi)

-[1] (sudo) systemctl enable ufw will create the symlink

-*Further Helps Search:
+[1] (sudo) systemctl enable ufw will create the symlink *Further Helps Search:
 Things to do after installing Manjaro on Google, Youtube, ...
 Privacy Settings: privacytools.io, Youtube videos, ...